contao/docs/docs/manual/installation/move-contao.en.md

 If [Composer](../contao-installieren/#composer-installieren) has [not yet](../contao-installieren/#composer-installieren) been [installed](../contao-installieren/#composer-installieren), we will install it later.

-In the next step, you can import the MySQL dump with the following command followed by the password
+In the next step you can import the MySQL dump with the following command followed by the password.

 ```bash
 gunzip < mysqldump.sql.gz | mysql -h localhost -u Benutzer -p Datenbankname